 - Storage: Store covered in the refrigerator for up to 5 days.
 Reheat in the microwave or on the stove-top with a little bit of au jus added to keep the meat tender.

 - Freezer Directions: To freeze before cooking, add all ingredients to a freezer bag.
 Seal and freeze for up to 3 months.
 Thaw in the refrigerator overnight before transferring to the slow cooker and following the remaining recipe.
 To freeze cooked meat, let beef cool completely.
 Transfer to a freezer bag or container with juices.
 Label and freeze for up to 3 months.
 Thaw in the refrigerator overnight before reheating in the microwave or on the stove.

 UPDATE INFO: This recipe was originally published in October 2015.
-It was republished in December 2020 with new photos, video, and tips.
-Also, because one of the seasonings I recommended was difficult to find and expensive to buy outside of the Chicago area, I experimented with seasonings to find a perfect combination that everyone has in their pantry.
+It was republished in September 2021 with new photos, video, and tips.
+Also, because one of the seasonings I originally recommended was difficult to find and expensive to buy outside of the Chicago area, I experimented with seasonings to find a perfect combination that everyone has in their pantry.
 It’s just as good, just easier to get all of the ingredients!

 Never Miss a Thing!

 Join our newsletter to get new recipes, tips, tricks, and tutorials every week!